 Ethics & Public Disclosure

-Each of the Sponsors sets ethical standards about work activities, business relationships, and the use of resources that apply to Advisory Council members, and each Council member is responsible for compliance:
+Each ADS Partner sets ethical standards about work activities, business relationships, and the use of resources that apply to Advisory Council members, and each Council member is responsible for compliance:

 Documents produced by or on behalf of the Advisory Council—with the exception of your address, telephone number, e-mail address, Social Security number, and emergency contact information—are public records potentially subject to public disclosure.
 It is important that you maintain your Advisory council work files separate from your personal files.
 This includes e-mail.
 The easiest way to do this is to: